colurw/trading_bot/README.md

 ### indicator_public.py

-Downloads recent historic price data and calculates the boundaries that will trigger trade entries and exits.
+Analyses recent price data and determines the boundaries that will trigger market entries and exits.
 Redacted version.

 ### make_trades.py

-Watches the realtime price and enacts a risk-adjusted trading strategy by making API calls to the market.
+Watches the realtime price stream and enacts a risk-adjusted trailing-stopped strategy with API calls to the market.